arthur7373/linux-training/level3/3-2-DNS.md

 #### PRACTICE

-Create configuration to get a Slave Zone copy for zone `1.10.10.in-addr.arpa`
+1. Create configuration to get a Slave Zone copy for zone `1.10.10.in-addr.arpa`

+2. For Master server add in `options { … }` section of `/var/named/chroot/etc/named.conf`
+`notify yes;`
+   to activate sending notification of master zone changes to slaves.
+   Restart master and check result in slave `/var/named/chroot/var/named/data/named.run`.

 ### Advanced configuration:
-There are lots of options for advanced BIND configuration.
+There are lots of other options for advanced BIND configuration.
 They can be used both in main `options { … }`  part, as well as in each zone description parts `zone lt01.am.
 IN { ... }`